amardeepkaur/iOSBasics/README.md

   - Print statement will be much cleaner <br>
    ``` [Type: iPhone, Price: 799.0, Color: White, Type: iPhone, Price: 699.0, Color: Black] ```

+- Class and structs
+Detailed Comparison of Memory Storage
+Aspect	Classes (Reference Types)	Structs (Value Types)
+Memory Location	Stored in the heap (dynamic memory).
+Stored on the stack (static memory).
+Allocation	Allocated dynamically at runtime.
+Allocated at compile-time, in a linear order.
+Copying Behavior	Reference is copied (not the object itself).
+The entire value is copied (deep copy).
+Memory Management	Managed by ARC (Automatic Reference Counting).
+Managed automatically by scope (stack memory).
+Deallocation	Freed when reference count drops to zero.
+Freed automatically when it goes out of scope.
+Independence	Multiple references point to the same object.
+Each instance is independent.
+Example Types	class, closure, String, Array, etc.	struct, enum, Tuple, Int, Double, etc.
+Performance Impact	Can be more memory-intensive due to heap allocation and reference counting overhead.
+More efficient in cases where copies are not needed, as data is stored directly in variables.
+Stack vs. Heap Memory
+1. Heap Memory (Classes):
+    * Heap memory is used for storing objects that need to be accessed and shared in multiple places.
+    * Because heap memory is dynamically allocated, the lifetime of objects is controlled by reference counting (ARC).
+As long as there is at least one reference to an object, it remains in memory.
+    * The downside is that heap allocation is slower than stack allocation because it involves managing dynamic memory.
+2. Stack Memory (Structs):
+    * Stack memory is used for smaller, temporary data that can be automatically deallocated when it goes out of scope.
+    * Structs, being value types, are stored on the stack.
+When a struct is created, it is placed on the stack, and when the function or scope it belongs to ends, it is automatically removed from the stack.
+    * Stack allocation is generally faster because it involves a simple push and pop operation, without needing to manage complex memory for the object.

+Summary of Memory Storage Behavior:
+* Classes (Reference Types):
+    * Heap allocation.
+    * Reference counting via ARC.
+    * Multiple references point to the same instance.
+    * Can be shared and modified across different parts of the program.
+* Structs (Value Types):
+    * Stack allocation (typically).
+    * No reference counting.
+    * Each instance is copied when assigned or passed, creating independent copies.
+    * More efficient for data that doesn’t need to be shared.

 <br>

 ***